A traveler checking flight status on a digital signage display at an airport, showcasing real-time departure updates and check-in information.

 What is digital signage?

 Digital signage is the use of screens to show information, promotions, and interactive content in places like stores, restaurants, offices, and campuses.
-Messages are managed centrally so updates publish to any screen in minutes.
+It replaces printed signs with digital displays that you can update from a central system in minutes.

 How does a digital signage system work?